From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Introduction

 In recent years, the adoption of Large Language Models (LLMs) has transformed the landscape of APR, shifting the dominant paradigm from heuristic search to neural generation~\cite{xia2023automated, xia2022less}.
 Trained on massive-scale code corpora, LLMs demonstrate strong capabilities in code comprehension and logical reasoning~\cite{guo2024deepseek, roziere2023code, li2023starcoder, chen2021evaluating}.
 State-of-the-art approaches exploit these models through diverse strategies: ChatRepair~\cite{xia2024automated} utilizes conversational feedback for patch refinement; ThinkRepair~\cite{yin2024thinkrepair} and REINFIX~\cite{zhang2025repair} enhance repair performance via chain-of-thought reasoning and the retrieval of repair ingredients, respectively; while recent agentic frameworks, such as RepairAgent~\cite{bouzenia2025repairagent} and AdverIntent-Agent~\cite{ye2025adverintent}, automate the repair process by actively invoking external tools or utilizing adversarial feedback.
 These methods have shown substantial improvements over traditional techniques on standard benchmarks in both the number of fixed bugs and patch quality.

 Despite recent advancements, current LLM-based approaches still face significant limitations.
 First, most existing methods rely primarily on static code analysis or coarse-grained dynamic feedback.
 While feedback-driven approaches, such as ChatRepair~\cite{xia2024automated} and Self-Debugging~\cite{chen2024teaching}, utilize standard error streams (stderr) or test outputs to guide the repair process, such information is often insufficient for complex bugs.
 These signals typically indicate where a failure occurred but fail to reveal why it happened, as they lack visibility into the intermediate execution values and data flow leading up to the error.
-Unlike human developers who inspect runtime states to trace the logic flaw, models operating without this detailed execution history often struggle to resolve silent failures.
+Unlike human developers who inspect runtime states to trace the logic flaw, models operating without this detailed execution history often struggle to resolve silent failures. {Recent trace-based methods address this limitation by exposing intermediate values, branch decisions, and execution states to LLMs~\cite{haque2025towards, bouzenia2023tracefixer}.
+Debugger-assisted and step-by-step execution methods similarly inspect runtime states to diagnose and explain failures that are difficult to infer from source code alone~\cite{wang2026inspectcoder, zhong2024debug, kang2025explainable}.
+However, these methods generally use runtime information as additional prompt context or debugging feedback, rather than structuring the repair process around multiple trace-grounded hypotheses that are ranked, compared, and revised against shared runtime evidence.}

-Second, relying on a single agent or simple feedback loops is often insufficient for robust repair.
+Second, {runtime traces reduce diagnostic uncertainty but do not eliminate ambiguity among competing repair hypotheses.
+A single trace may still support multiple explanations, and several patches may appear plausible under the same observed behavior.
+Consequently,} relying on a single agent or simple feedback loops is often insufficient for robust repair.
 Research indicates that LLMs operating in isolation are prone to hallucination and struggle to self-correct erroneous reasoning~\cite{huang2024large, ji2023survey}.
 One common approach is large-scale sampling: generating and ranking multiple candidates to maximize the probability of finding a correct patch~\cite{xia2023automated, xia2022less}.
 However, this approach prioritizes quantity over quality, incurring high computational costs while increasing the risk of test-overfitting.
-While multi-agent debate has shown effectiveness in improving reasoning through cross-verification in other Natural Language Processing domains~\cite{du2023improving, chan2024chateval}, its potential as a logical filter for scrutinizing patches in APR remains largely unexplored.
+While multi-agent debate has shown effectiveness in improving reasoning through cross-verification in other Natural Language Processing domains~\cite{du2023improving, chan2024chateval}, {its use for systematically comparing repair hypotheses against concrete runtime traces in APR remains less explored.}